tcovert2015/hdl-bits/README.md

 This repo will hold exercises from hdlbits.
-I will convert the exercises from verilog to VHDL and use cocotb to simulate.
+I will convert the exercises from verilog to VHDL and use GHDL/cocotb to simulate.

 hdlbits: https://hdlbits.01xz.net/wiki/Main_Page